-Design-build changes the relationships between owner, architect and contractor from a "three-legged stool" to a "two-legged stool."
+Design-build changes the relationships between the owner, architect and contractor.
 The owner does not have a direct contractual relationship with the designer.
 The architect-engineer/contractor relationship becomes a contractor/subcontractor relationship, a business model that has significant implications in practice.
 There is a loss of the checks and balances that go with a tripartite relationship.